Over April and May 2020, the Initial Commission sought a range of views to start developing an outcomes framework for mental health and wellbeing.

 Non-medical models were more commonly mentioned, that offer a broader and more holistic understanding, in preference to those with a narrower focus on mental health.

-We asked if the Child and Youth Wellbeing Framework(external link) with six areas of wellbeing, developed in Aotearoa, could cover wellbeing for everyone (including adults and older people).
+The Initial Commission asked if the Child and Youth Wellbeing Framework(external link) with six areas of wellbeing, developed in Aotearoa, could cover wellbeing for everyone (including adults and older people).
 People thought there was some areas of wellbeing that are universal across the life-course, but there are some aspects that change as you get older.

 People said wellbeing is fluid, and that wellbeing needs are the same for people with mental distress as for everyone.

-We tested a vision statement; “An Aotearoa New Zealand where everyone has good mental health and wellbeing and can get the support we all need to live our best lives.”
+The Initial Commission tested a vision statement; “An Aotearoa New Zealand where everyone has good mental health and wellbeing and can get the support we all need to live our best lives.”

 Most people did not like the statement.
 Many found the term “support” problematic, getting easy access to support, when we need it was preferred as a concept, rather than implying “we all need support”.
 People also thought the statement didn’t reflect that wellbeing is not a permanent state.
-The report includes lists alternative vision statements proposed.
+The report lists the alternative vision statements proposed.

-People said it needs to:
+People said it needed to:

 Measures need to be meaningful, and be across quantitative, qualitative and mixed methodologies.